Asirwad/Privacy-Safe-Agentic-Clinical-Triage-Assistant-with-LCAC-Framework/backend/README.md

 #### `GET /trust?user_id=patient_001`
 Get trust score for a user.

+## Dashboard Frontend

+This backend is designed to work with the enterprise-grade dashboard frontend located in the `frontend/` directory.
+The dashboard provides:

+- **Zone-Based Access Control Visualization**: Interactive visualization of LCAC zones
+- **Memory Management**: Real-time display of accessible and blocked memories
+- **Session Monitoring**: Track active and revoked sessions
+- **Audit Trail**: Comprehensive logging of all AI interactions
+- **Trust Scoring**: Dynamic trust scores based on policy compliance
+- **Clinical Triage Assistant**: Interactive demo of the privacy-safe AI assistant

+To use the dashboard:

+1. Start the backend server as described above
+2. Navigate to the frontend directory: `cd ../frontend`
+3. Install dependencies: `npm install` (or `yarn install` or `pnpm install`)
+4. Copy environment example: `cp .env.local.example .env.local`
+5. Start the frontend: `npm run dev` (or `yarn dev` or `pnpm dev`)
+6. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## Demo Scenarios

 Run the demo scripts to see the system in action: